---

 ## Marking Parameters for Optimization

-After using `prepare` on an experiment (TVB-O) or network (tvboptim.experimental.network_dynamics), we have a state object which is a PyTree with jax arrays at its leaves.
-The state helps structuring the many values and inputs needed for the simulation in a simple object for convenience.
-But in most cases we only want to subject a fraction of the state to optimization.
-We can mark the values in the state for optimization by wrapping them in the `Parameter` type:
+After using `prepare` on an experiment (TVB-O) or network (tvboptim.experimental.network_dynamics), we have a state object: a PyTree with jax arrays at its leaves that bundles the values and inputs the simulation needs.
+Usually we only want to optimize a fraction of the state.
+We mark those values by wrapping them in the `Parameter` type:

 ```{python}